koii-network/docs/koii/ways-to-get-koii/get-free-tokens.md

 ### The Faucet

-The Koii foundation distributes free tokens when new users join.
+The Koii Foundation distributes free tokens when new users join.
 Each new user can earn tokens for connecting social media accounts, a phone number, or an email to their Koii ID.

 Visit the faucet below to start building your Koii identity and get some free tokens.